Study Abroad Travel Assistants

 CGPS will review your registration form and notify you of acceptance.

-Once you have been accepted, log into the Study Abroad Portal to complete additional documentation.
+Once you have been accepted, log into the Study Abroad Database to complete additional documentation.

 Download a copy of the Agreement of Responsibility for Assistants and review it with your Faculty Director.
 Submit the signed original copy to your Faculty Director, and send a copy to CGPS at 201 Clayton Hall Conference Center or by email at email@example.com.